720th Military Police Battalion: Operation Iraqi Freedom

-The soldiers of the 720th were deployed to Iraq from March 2003 to March 2004, where they operated mainly in Tikrit and Samarra in support of the 4th Infantry Division.
+The Soldiers of the 720th deployed to Iraq from March 2003 to March 2004, where they operated mainly in Tikrit and Samarra in support of the 4th Infantry Division.
 They performed many military police missions, including area security, convoy escort, and detainee operations.
 They also started a program of joint operations with the Iraqi police.
+410th MP CO deployed to Baghdad, May 2006 to May 2007, providing security and enabling police partnership with the Iraqi Police and the National Police.

 Operation Enduring Freedom

 The 410th Military Police Company deployed to Afghanistan in May 2009 and returned in May 2010.
 The 401st and 64th Military Police Companies deployed to Afghanistan in May 2010 and returned in April 2011.
 The 411th Military Police Company deployed to Kandahar Province in May 2011 and returned to Fort Hood in May 2012.
 HHD, 720th Military Police Battalion deployed in December 2011 and returned in December 2012.

+ARSTRUC Changes

+The battalion implemented Army Structure (ARSTRUC) changes in 2024.
+This change inactivated the 178th Law Enforcement Detachment and the 64th Military Police Company.
+To conduct installation law enforcement, the Fort Cavazos Law Enforcement Activity (LEA) stood up.
+The LEA now wears the III Corps patch and is not part of the battalion.

 Battalion crest and coat of arms

 The coat of arms was originally approved on 2 May 1952.
 It was cancelled on 19 July 1973.
 On 11 August 1999 the coat of arms was reinstated and amended to include a crest.
 The Distinctive Unit Insignia is a gold color metal and enamel insignia 1 5/32 inches (2.94 cm) in height consisting of a shield blazoned: Vert, a dexter gauntlet in fess Or grasping an imp, head to base, Sable.
 Attached below the shield a Gold color metal scroll inscribed "ORDERLY REGULATION" in Green enamel letters.
 The golden restraining hand grasping the inverted black imp, which is symbolical of a petty devil or malignant spirit, is symbolical of the restraining functions of the organization, implying the means by which undesirable factions are kept under control.
 In the crest, the cross recalls the Cross of Gallantry awarded the unit for outstanding service in Vietnam.
 The sea-lion refers to the Philippine Presidential Unit Citation awarded for service between 1944 and 1945.
 The wreath represents honor and achievement.
 The drawn swords denote readiness and recall the many campaigns in which the 720th Military Police Battalion has distinguished itself.
 Black signifies strength and resolve.
 Gold symbolizes excellence, and with green represents the Military Police branch.
 The motto "ORDERLY REGULATION" is expressive of the determination of the personnel to regulate with order, and alludes to the charges on the shield.